Star Privy Silver Eagles Entice Young Collectors

 The new 2024 silver American Eagle bullion coin features a limited mintage of 500,000 coins and a privy mark with a five-pointed star in the right obverse field.
 Some collector coins in this series have lower mintages, but it’s a very low number for a bullion release.

-The video game company behind these coins is called Nice Gang, a mobile gaming studio that was founded by a group of veterans in collectibles, entertainment, and gaming that includes Numismatic Guaranty Company (NGC) founder Mark Salzberg.
+Nice Gang is the video game company behind these coins.
+The mobile gaming studio was founded by a group of veterans in collectibles, entertainment, and gaming that includes Numismatic Guaranty Company (NGC) founder Mark Salzberg.

 Latest Collaboration